-8.2.54 Policy on the Use of the Frequency Bands Between 406.1 and 450 MHz by Range Safety Operations
+8.2.54 Policy on the Use of the Frequency Bands Between 420 and 450 MHz by Range Safety Operations

 Agencies may request frequency authorizations for range safety operations in the band 420-450 MHz for use on federal test ranges only.
-These frequency assignments normally are limited to 1 kW of transmit power.
+These frequency assignments normally are limited to 1 kW of mean transmit power.
 Requests for additional power must be coordinated with and agreed to by the FCC.
-Range safety operations at Vandenberg AFB, CA, White Sands Missile Range, NM, and Cape Canaveral AFS, FL may be authorized up to 10 kW transmit power without FCC coordination.
+Range safety operations at Vandenberg AFB, CA (to include Pillar Point AFS, CA and Laguna Peak Tracking Station, CA); White Sands Missile Range, NM; and Cape Canaveral AFS, FL (to include Jonathan Dickinson Missile Tracking Annex (JDMTA), FL) may be authorized up to 10 kW transmit power without FCC coordination.